 The Icelandic women can hardly be blamed for being excited by the new arrivals.
-Icelandic men were—and no longer largely are, I might add—a conservative, unhygienic, rowdy and aggressive people, whereas the newcomers were civil, polite, well-dressed and clean.
+Many Icelandic men were conservative, unhygienic, rowdy and aggressive, whereas the newcomers were civil, polite, well-dressed and clean.

 This became even more the case when the British were replaced by the Americans in 1941.
 As a phrase amongst Icelandic women went:

 Credit: Wikimedia, Creative Commons, by the US Army